transpect/xml2tex/README.md

 can be decomposited into combining characters.
 For some languages e.g. with a kyrillic alphabet this can cause issues with TeX renderers who don't understand Unicode combining characters.
 There are two ways to suppress this Unicode normalization:

-#### 1. The sane way: Selectively add characters which can decomposited into a character and a combining character.
-Just add the character to the `charmap`
+#### 1. The sane way

-and "replace" it with itself:
+Selectively add characters which can decomposited into a character and a combining character.
+Just add the character to the `charmap` and "replace" it with itself:

 ```
 <charmap>